Cheap Trick

-Cheap Trick is an American rock band formed in Rockford, Illinois in 1973 by guitarist Rick Nielsen, bassist Tom Petersson, lead vocalist Robin Zander and drummer Bun E. Carlos.
-Their work bridged elements of '60s guitar pop, '70s hard rock, and the emerging punk rock sound, and would help set the template for subsequent power pop artists.
+Cheap Trick is an American rock band formed in Rockford, Illinois, in 1973.
+The band's work bridged elements of 1960s guitar pop, 1970s hard rock, and the emerging punk rock sound, and helped set the template for subsequent power pop artists.

-Cheap Trick released their self-titled debut album in 1977 and, later that year, found success in Japan with the release of their second album, In Color.
-1978's Heaven Tonight included the power pop classic "Surrender".
-The band achieved mainstream popularity in the United States in 1979 with the triple-platinum live album At Budokan and a Top 10 single, a live recording of "I Want You to Want Me".
-They followed with Dream Police (1979), their most commercially successful studio album, reaching No. 6 on the Billboard 200 chart.
-After struggling with declining popularity and lineup changes in the 1980s, Cheap Trick experienced a major resurgence toward the end of the decade when they topped the US charts with the power ballad "The Flame" (from 1988's Lap of Luxury).
-The band's other hits include "Dream Police", "She's Tight", "I Can't Take It", "Tonight It's You", "Mighty Wings", a cover version of Elvis Presley's "Don't Be Cruel", "Ghost Town", and "Can't Stop Fallin' into Love".
+Cheap Trick released its self-titled debut album in 1977.
+Later that year, the band found success in Japan with the release of its second album, In Color.
+In 1979, the band released the triple-platinum live album At Budokan and a Top 10 single, a live recording of "I Want You to Want Me".
+The band followed with its most commercially successful studio album, Dream Police (1979), which reached No. 6 on the Billboard 200 chart.
+After experiencing declining popularity in the 1980s, Cheap Trick enjoyed a major resurgence toward the end of the decade, topping the US charts with the power ballad "The Flame" (from 1988's Lap of Luxury).
+The band's other hits include "Surrender" (1978), "Dream Police" (1979), "Voices" (1979), "She's Tight" (1982), "Tonight It's You" (1985), a cover version of Elvis Presley's "Don't Be Cruel" (1988), "Ghost Town" (1988), and "Can't Stop Fallin' into Love" (1990).

-Cheap Trick has continued releasing new music into the 21st century and maintains a constant touring schedule, having performed live more than 5,000 times since their formation.
-Cheap Trick has sold more than 20 million albums and built a dedicated cult following.
-Their influence has been cited by a diverse range of rock artists from both the mainstream and underground.
-The band was inducted into the Rock and Roll Hall of Fame in 2016.
-The current lineup of the band consists of Zander, Nielsen and Petersson.
+Cheap Trick has continued releasing new music into the 21st century.
+The band has performed live more than 5,000 times since its formation and has sold more than 20 million albums.
+The band's influence has been cited by a diverse range of rock artists.
+Cheap Trick was inducted into the Rock and Roll Hall of Fame in 2016.

 History

-Origins and early years (1969–1977)
+Background, formation, and early years (1967–1977)

-In 1967, Rick Nielsen formed Fuse with Tom Peterson (later known as Tom Petersson), who had played in another Rockford, Illinois, band called the Bo Weevils.
+In 1967, Rick Nielsen formed Fuse with Tom Peterson (later known as Tom Petersson), who had played in another Rockford, Illinois band called the Bo Weevils.
 With Bun E. Carlos joining on drums, Fuse moved to Philadelphia in 1971.
 From 1972 to 1973, they called themselves Sick Man of Europe.
-After a European tour in 1973, Nielsen and Petersson returned to Rockford and reunited with Carlos.
 According to Rolling Stone, the band adopted the name Cheap Trick on August 15, 1973.
 The name was inspired by the band's attendance at a Slade concert, where Petersson commented that Slade used "every cheap trick in the book" as part of their act.

-Randy "Xeno" Hogan was the original lead singer for Cheap Trick.
-He left the band shortly after its formation and was replaced by Robin Zander.
+When Cheap Trick formed in 1973, the band invited Robin Zander to become their lead singer, but he declined.
+They instead recruited Randy “Xeno” Hogan, a former high school classmate.
+Hogan left Cheap Trick shortly thereafter.
+In the fall of 1974, Zander joined Cheap Trick as its lead vocalist and rhythm guitarist.